ExeterCodeClub/Support/timelapse/task1.md

 ### Step 5
 Once you've put the settings into your script, you can try to automate the process of finding your perfect image.

-This step will require a for loop, and for loops take the form
+This step will require a for loop, and for loops look like

 ```python
 ilist=[1,2,3,4]